seanthegeek/seanthegeek.github.io/_posts/2024-08-25-x86-assembly-code-basics-for-reverse-engineers.md

   Ghidra, IDA, and Binary Ninja, and debuggers like x64dbg.
 image:
   path: /assets/images/asm.webp
-  description: A screenshot of Locky locale checks in Ghidra
+  alt: A screenshot of Locky locale checks in Ghidra
 categories:
   - Reverse Engineering Malware
 ---